far-os/os/README.md

 - `f` - The actual file system.

 ## File hierarchy
-The kernel code is located in `kernel/`, and the boot sector and CSDFS superblock are located in `boot.asm`.
+The kernel code is located in `kernel/`, and the boot sector is located in `boot.asm`.

-The files are explained below:
+The kernel's files are explained below:
 - `entry.asm`: The extended bootloader which calls `main`.
 It also contains the IDT as well.
+- `fs.sh`: Contains the CSDFS driver.
+- `ih.h`: Interrupt handling functions.
+- `kbd.h`: Utilities for reading input from the 8042 PS/2 device.
 - `kernel.c`: The kernel itself.
+- `pic.h`: Utilities for initialising the PIC, masking the PIC, etc.
 - `port.h`: Code to communicate to the I/O ports.
+- `shell.h`: Contains FarSH, the shell.
 - `text.h`: Code for writing to the screen.
-- `util.h`: Miscellaneous utilities, such as the Codepage437 function.
+- `util.h`: Miscellaneous utilities, such as `memcpy`, `strcpy`, `memcmp`, etc.
-- `ih.h`: Interrupt handling functions.
-- `pic.h`: Utilities for initialising the PIC, masking the PIC, etc.
-- `kbd.h`: Utilities for reading input from the 8042 PS/2 device.
-- `shell.h`: Contains FarSH, the shell.
-- `fs.sh`: Contains the CSDFS driver.

 ## Build instructions
 You will need access to the following tools: